1978 United States Senate elections: Massachusetts

-Republican Edward Brooke was defeated by Democratic Congressman Paul E. Tsongas.
+Republican Edward Brooke was defeated by Democratic congressman Paul E. Tsongas.

 Michigan

 Republican Robert P. Griffin ran for re-election to a third term, but was defeated by the Democratic candidate, and former Detroit City Council President Carl Levin.

 Minnesota

 There were two elections in Minnesota, due to the death of Hubert Humphrey.

 Minnesota (regular)

 Democrat Wendell Anderson was defeated by Republican challenger businessman Rudy Boschwitz.

 In 1978, all three key statewide races in Minnesota were up for election—the Governorship, and both Senate Seats (the other Senate seat belonged to Hubert Humphrey, who died in 1978).
 But, there was a particular oddity to the three races—all three had incumbents who were never elected to the office in the first place.
 This became a well played issue by the Republicans—a billboard put up across the state read, "The DFL is going to face something scary -- an election".

-When Walter Mondale ascended to the Vice Presidency in 1976, sitting Governor Wendell Anderson appointed himself to the open seat.
+When Walter Mondale resigned after being elected to the Vice Presidency in 1976, sitting Governor Wendell Anderson resigned in order to be appointed by his successor Rudy Perpich to the open seat.
 This act did not sit well with the electorate.
 Plywood magnate Rudy Boschwitz campaigned as a liberal Republican and spent freely of his own money, but all that seemed to really matter was that he was neither a DFLer or Wendell Anderson in an election cycle where both were rejected by the voters.
-The end result was not even close—the challenger Boschwitz won in a 16-point landslide as all three statewide offices switched into Republican hands.
+The result was not even close—the challenger Boschwitz won in a 16-point landslide as all three statewide offices switched into Republican hands.